On the numerical solution to an inverse medium problem: Numerical study

 a) Kite-shaped object

 b) Disk-and-rectangle object

 c) Square-shaped object with cavity

 To generate the scattering data for the numerical examples, we solve the Lippmann-Schwinger equation~\eqref{LS} using a spectral Galerkin method developed in~\cite{Lechl2014}.
 Using $N_d$ incident plane waves and measuring the data at $N_x$ points on $\partial \Omega$, the Cauchy data $u_\sc(x,d), \partial u_\sc/ \partial \nu(x,d)$, where $(x,d) \in \partial \Omega \times \S$, are then $N_d \times N_x$ matrices.
-We add artificial noise to these data as follows.
+The artificial noise is added to the data as follows.
 Two complex-valued noise matrices $\mathcal{N}_{1,2}$ containing random numbers that are uniformly distributed in the complex square

 are added to the data matrices.
 For simplicity we consider the same noise level $\delta$ for both $u_\sc$ and $\partial u_\sc/ \partial \nu$.
 The noisy data $u_\sc^\delta$ and $\partial u^\delta_\sc/ \partial \nu$ are given by